mustafaerbay/face_demo/terraform/readme.md

 ```

 ## Terraform manual deployment
-Go related terraform folder for different environment (only prod-working is available)
+Go to the related terraform folder for different environment (only prod-working is available)
 terraform plan -out=prod_plan
 terraform apply prod_plan

 **NOTES**:

-Below variables could be needed for prod env. but for now all variables have default variables
+The variables below could be needed for prod environment.
+But for now, all variables have default values.

 - rds_password
 - rds_username